Nine Emperor Gods Festival 2016

 On the 5th day of the festival, the temple hosts a vegetarian dinner for old folks who live nearby.

-Activating the Divination Blocks and The Nine Emperor Divination Lots / 开杯 与 九皇签
+Consecrating the Nine Emperor Gods Divination Blocks and Divination Lots / 开杯 与 九皇签

 Activating the Divination Blocks In the Inner Chamber

-Another major ritual of the NEG Festival is crossing the bridge of peace.
-The bridge is first set up, with the necessary elements for the ritual – swords, a ball of nails, buckets at the sides of the bridge for the devotees to drop in coins.
+Another major ritual of the NEG Festival is crossing the Bridge of Blessing.
+The bridge is first set up, with the necessary elements for the ritual – swords, a ball of nails, and buckets at the sides of the bridge for the devotees to drop in coins.

 In the picture, the spirit medium for Qi Tian Da Sheng is getting ready.